Large-sample analysis of cost functionals for inference under the coalescent: Simulation study

-Figure \ref{fig:sd-surfaces} makes clear that the $10^4$ replicates of schedule 1 are needlessly expensive for accurate likelihood estimation when $n = 50$.
+Figure \ref{fig:sd-surfaces} shows simulated sampling distribution estimators for three different sample sizes using all four schedules and a range of values of the mutation rate $\theta$.
+Good performance of a schedule is indicated by a smooth graph with small standard errors.
+In line with the prediction of Theorem \ref{thm:weak_conv}, there is no noticeable reduction in performance for larger sample sizes: $n = 50$ and $n = 5000$ show comparable performance with the same number of simulated replicates.
+It is also clear that the $10^4$ replicates of schedule 1 are needlessly expensive for accurate sampling probability estimation.
 Schedule 3 with 100 replicates is by far the fastest but somewhat noisy.
-This is effect is exacerbated for $n = 500$: schedule 3 remains the fastest but has large standard errors and does not appear smooth.
 Schedule 2 is also much faster than schedule 1, and nearly as accurate.
 Notably, it is both faster and slightly more accurate than schedule 4, so that the allocation of more replicates near the root at the cost of fewer replicates elsewhere is delivering a boost in accuracy.
-For $n = 5000$ the same conclusion is even clearer: schedules 1 and 2 are virtually indistinguishable but the latter is faster by a factor of 24, while schedules 2 and 4 have noticeably larger standard errors.
+For $n = 5000$, the most challenging case, schedules 1 and 2 are virtually indistinguishable but the latter is faster by a factor of 24, while schedules 3 and 4 have noticeably larger standard errors.